Calabi-Yau locally conformally K\"ahler manifolds: First Bott--Chern class of lcK non-Vaisman manifolds

 \subsection{Hopf manifolds}

-Hopf manifolds are complex manifolds constructed as quotients of $\mathbb{C}^n \setminus \{0\}$ by an infinite cyclic group.
-They are known to carry lcK metrics (\cite{go98, ov16, ov23, ko}) and to be Vaisman only when their fundamental group is generated by a diagonal contraction $\gamma:\mathbb{C}^n \setminus \{0\} \rightarrow \mathbb{C}^n \setminus \{0\}$, $\gamma(z_1, \ldots, z_n)=(\lambda_1 z_1, \ldots, \lambda_n z_n)$.
+Primary Hopf manifolds are complex manifolds constructed as quotients of $\mathbb{C}^n \setminus \{0\}$ by an infinite cyclic group, whereas secondary Hopf manifolds are finite quotients of them.
+We thus focus on primary Hopf surfaces.
+They are known to carry lcK metrics by \cite{go98, ov16, ov23, ko}, while they are Vaisman only when their fundamental group is generated by a diagonal contraction $\gamma:\mathbb{C}^n \setminus \{0\} \rightarrow \mathbb{C}^n \setminus \{0\}$, $\gamma(z_1, \ldots, z_n)=(\lambda_1 z_1, \ldots, \lambda_n z_n)$, see e.g. \cite{io25,bel00}.
 In this case, when also $|\lambda_1|=\ldots=|\lambda_n|$, it was proven in \cite{tos} that they cannot be Calabi--Yau, by using an explicit Vaisman metric.
 For a generic Hopf manifold, an explicit lcK metric cannot be given.
-Therefore, we state below a more general argument that does not relies on explicit computations starting from an lcK metric.
-This applies to any Hopf manifold, regardless of the associated contraction.
-We remark that for Hopf surfaces it was noticed in \cite{tw} that $c_1^{BC}\neq0$.
+Therefore, we provide a more general argument that does not rely on explicit computations starting from an lcK metric.
+This applies to any primary Hopf manifold, regardless of the associated contraction, while we remark that for Hopf surfaces it was noticed in \cite{tw} that $c_1^{BC}\neq0$.
+It is based on a deformation result that allows to deform any primary Hopf manifold in a diagonal one.
+Therefore, we will first prove that $c_1^{BC}>0$ for diagonal (i.e. Vaisman) Hopf manifolds and then extend this to any Hopf manifold.